AhammedNoyon/tutorSphare-client-side/README.md

 Commit Guidelines

-At least 15 meaningful commits on the client side.
+At least more meaningful commits on the client side.

-At least 8 meaningful commits on the server side, all with descriptive messages.
+At least more meaningful commits on the server side, all with descriptive messages.

 Contact